 As You Grow Your Blog, Your Design Priorities Will Shift

 Maybe you’ll start a podcast and you’ll need graphics for that.
-Maybe you’ll start designing digital products.
-Maybe you’ll start getting more active in various platforms and doing stories.
-(And yes, The Complete Blogger Template Toolkit has all those things as well!)
+Maybe you’ll start designing digital products and lead magnets.
+Maybe you’ll start getting more active in various social media platforms and doing stories.
+(If you’re looking for templates for all these things, check out the The Complete Blogger Template Toolkit!!)

 You don’t have to be everywhere at once when you get started.
 You don’t have to nail down your design or have everything perfect before you hit publish, you just need to start writing.